Chinese hamster ovary cell: History

-In 1948, the Chinese hamster was first used in the United States for breeding in research laboratories.
-In 1957, Theodore T. Puck obtained a female Chinese hamster from Dr. George Yerganian's laboratory at the Boston Cancer Research Foundation and used it to derive the original Chinese hamster ovary (CHO) cell line.
-Since then, CHO cells have been a cell line of choice because of their rapid growth in suspension culture and high protein production.
+In 1957, Theodore T. Puck obtained a female Chinese hamster from now Dr. George Yerganian's laboratory at the Boston Cancer Research Foundation and used it to derive the original Chinese hamster ovary (CHO) cell line.
+Since then, CHO cells have been a cell line of choice because of their rapid growth in suspension culture, high protein production, and ability to produce proteins with mammalian post-transcriptional glycosylation.